 Self-growth sounds like a straightforward concept, but when we think about it, the need for it sometimes eludes us.
 Every one of us experiences some kind of negativity in our lives, one way or another.
-These negative thoughts not only hinder your optimism but also leave you directionless and unable to move toward your goals.
+These negative thoughts hinder your optimism and leave you directionless and unable to move toward your goals.
 Like many others, you must have tried multiple ways and means to shun those negative vibes away.
-People try to exercise, meditate, do yoga, practice circular breathing, and make willpower-based promises, but all of these, although excellent, are hard to maintain consistently without a plan in place.
+People try to exercise, meditate, do yoga, practice circular breathing, and make willpower-based promises.
+Still, all of these, although excellent, are hard to maintain consistently without a plan in place.
 So, what can you do?
-How and why should you integrate self-growth in your life?
+How and why should you integrate self-growth into your life?

 Why Do You Need Self-Growth?

 A self-growth plan is an essential aspect of your life, and it’s a critical step necessary to kill the negative vibes around you.
 You need to set clear goals, work on your mental and physical health, and improve your current lifestyle.
 As difficult as it may seem, the techniques for personal success are straightforward and satisfying.
 The problem is, most people don’t think of personal growth as something that you do deliberately but something that happens over time, naturally.
 That is faulty thinking.